eetuloisa/flavio_fcc/README.md

 ## Information on parametric theory uncertainties

 In contrast to the main flavio program, the FCC-ee theory uncertainties are treated as 'extra sources of errors' on the measurements.
-As a consequence, when accessing the FCC-ee observables directly with flavio, the user should execute the line
+As a consequence, when accessing the FCC-ee observables directly with flavio, the user should first execute the line
 ```
 flavio.parameters.read_file_values('/path/to/flavio/data/fcc_projected_parameters.yml', flavio.default_parameters)
 ```